NitayRe/AP2ex2/README.md

 All the anomaly detectors implement the same interface even though it is not declared in the code.
 #### the controller:
-that is the `app.py` file - it connects the HTTP requests to the model in the backend.
+that is the `app.py` file - it connects the HTTP requests to the model in the backend. we used flask framework, in order the create the controller - each uri in the RESTful API is handled by a dedicated function, which uses the model to respond to the request. the uri of the static resources are handled automatically, and the main page (`/`) returns the `index.html` file.

 UML diagram of the backend (model + controller):
 ![web-app-view](readme-resources/backend.png?raw=TRUE "web-app")